 A native of Johnstown, she helped organize the first women's rights convention in Seneca Falls and traveled around the world fighting for equality.

 Susan B. Anthony (1820-1906)

-Anthony is one of the most noted women's rights activists in U.S. history, helping set up the Seneca Falls Convention.
+Anthony is one of the most noted women's rights activists in U.S. history, helping set up the Seneca Falls Convention and win the right to vote.

 Harriet Tubman (c.1820-1913)